-Applicants that do not agree with the outcome are able, in the first instance, to make contact with the Community Grants Officer (CGO) or Coordinator - Community Partnerships & Health Promotion (CCPHP) to seek further information and feedback relating to their application provided by the Assessment Panel.
+Applicants that do not agree with the outcome are able, in the first instance, to make contact with the Community Partnerships Team Leader (Team Leader) to seek further information and feedback relating to their application provided by the Assessment Panel.

-Should this not be resolved, the applicant is not comfortable or consider it appropriate to contact either the CGO or CCPHP the applicant can apply for a review to the Manager - Community Strengthening (MCS).
-The MCS will acknowledge receipt of the dispute within five (5) business days and provide and outcome of the review within ten (10) business days.
+Should this not be resolved, the applicant is not comfortable or considers it inappropriate to contact either the Team Leader the applicant can apply for a review to the Manager, Community Strengthening (Manager).
+The Manager will acknowledge receipt of the dispute within five (5) business days and provide and outcome of the review within ten (10) business days.

-Should this not be satisfactory a further review can be submitted to the Director - Community Services.
-The Director will finalise their review of the original decision within 14 days of receiving the request for the review and advise the outcome in writing.
+Should this not be satisfactory a further review can be submitted to the Director, Community Services.
+The Director will finalise their review of the original decision within 14 days of receiving the request and advise the outcome in writing.